ThabisoXakata/Intro-to-HTML-CSS-/README.md

 alt      - Refers to the alternativetext that describe the image so that it can also be easily found on search engines by just searching for the images key words.               i.e "police dog" search should show you images of duty dogs with their handlers or in uniforms.
 If you are sourcing your image from the internet, then the (img src="" alt="") should have the image's url inserted inside the "src" quotaion mark. i.e <img src="https://www.tiptongov.com/egov/images/1662419877_72085_o.jpg" alt="Police Dog">
+One might also add the height and width description to their image to manipulate it's size and how its hould look as an output.
 ```